“I’m no yenta, but I think this is going to work.” – Jim Rogers

 “Exuberantly…” Oh really?
 Such a weak and wet adverb to such a strong and determined tale of love in a Brave New Century trying to make all that was old new; a century trying to remain impervious to history with every ounce of hope it can muster.

-Even to my tin ear it is pleasing to hear the ever-rising hymns of hope and change, though we all know that they only serve to drown out the approaching waves of blood that will determine the fates of many millions; New York dwellers such as Kate and Kay chief among those burning like human torches in their wonderful target city.
+Even to my tin ear it is pleasing to hear the ever-rising hymns of lesbian love, though we all know that they only serve to drown out the approaching waves of blood that will determine the fates of many millions; New York dwellers such as Kate and Kay chief among those that, sooner or later, will burning like human torches in their wonderful target city.

-On the other hand, since nothing is written, perhaps it will be their brave new world that survives after all.
+On the other hand, since nothing is written, perhaps it will be their brave new lesbian world that survives after all.
 I, for one, certainly hope so.
-I'd like a world in which their love and all love begun this week survives at least to the silver anniversary.
+I’d like a world in which their love and all love begun on Valentines Day survives at least to the silver anniversary.
 I just wish I had more hope than rope for their change.

 If this be error and upon me proved,